Reclaiming Folk: Boston

 WE ARE OFFERING SCHOLARSHIPS TO THIS COURSE – Please email Rachel at rachel@passim.org to apply for a scholarship.

-This workshop will take place on Zoom from 11:00am-6:00pm ET.
-SIGN UP!
+This workshop will take place on Zoom from 11:00am-6:00pm ET on January 5th.

 View Event →